-Part 3 from Carstens Studio Inc., focuses on the 2012 award winning release of Math Doodles.
+Part 3 from Carstens Studio Inc., focuses on the 2012 award winning the release of Math Doodles.
 Math Doodles is a comprehensive math playground.
 It was recommended as a top app in TWA’s blog “5 Apps to STOP Summer Slide” here.
-Included games are Sums Stacker, Connect Sums, the Unknown Square, Splat go round (my personal favorite), and a black and white version of Pattern Twist.
+Included games are Sums Stacker, Connect Sums, the Unknown Square, Splat goes round (my personal favorite), and a black and white version of Pattern Twist.
 There are enough games and variations for generalization to keep kids busy for months.
 Carsten teaches kids how to think by having kids experiment on their own.
 I have had kids as young as 4 play with success and begin to transpose and sort numbers into columns, setting them up to learn to cognitively shift parts to make a whole.
 The graphics and playfulness of the design make this app a winner, as you hardly realize the direct impact it has on practical life skills such as reasoning and strategizing the outcomes of actions in the future.

 Math Goals for the games include: